- Top Dangerous Roads in Texas

 Road Surface Conditions

-In Texas 2015, there were 3,964 traffic accidents involving roads with standing water.
+In Texas in 2019, there were 1,126 crashes involving roads with standing water.

-In 2015, 40% of Texas motorists in fatal accidents not wearing seat belts.
+42% of Texas motorists in fatal accidents in 2019 did not wear seat belts.

 Fatality Rate Per 100 Million Vehicle Miles